Michells13/Object_Detection_Collection/README.md

   <img src="assets/Results.png" alt="Results" width="400"/>
 </div>

+The results show that both Faster RCNN and DETR networks outperform YoloV8 in terms of predicting more accurate and robust bounding boxes.
+All models struggle to detect distant cars, with YoloV8 performing the worst.
+The networks detect the class bicycle object as only the bicycle, whereas in the ground truth it is annotated with both the bicycle and the person riding it.
+Additionally, pretrained models fail to recognize vans and pick-ups as cars, often labeling them as trucks, despite being annotated as cars in the ground truth.

 ### Task 1.2: Annotation
 For this task, we use the Roboflow software to perform data annotation and labeling.
 This includes: